OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: Details of Experiments

 \subsubsection{Experimental Details for Ten Problems Classes}

-We evaluated overall ten classes of problems in OPT-ENGINE using DeepSeek V3.2, GPT 5.1, Qwen3-4B Instruct and its fine-tuned variant Qwen3-4B-RL, applying both the TIR and PTR methods.
-While the results for the Traveling Salesman Problem (TSP), Knapsack Problem, and Inventory Problem are presented in the main text, the figures for the remaining seven problem classes are detailed below.
+We evaluated ten problem classes in OPT-ENGINE using DeepSeek V3.2, GPT 5.1, Qwen3-4B Instruct and its fine-tuned variant Qwen3-4B-RL, applying both the SIR and PTR methods.
+As the results for the Traveling Salesman Problem (TSP), the knapsack Problem, and the inventory problem are presented in the main text, the figures for the remaining seven problem classes are detailed below.
+For SIR, we interfaced with the Gurobi solver using a 100-second execution limit; no timeouts occurred as all instances fell within this computational threshold.